andrewbatallas/Boggle/README.md

 # Boggle Board Solver with Tries

-This project contains my implementation of a Trie using linked lists.
+This project contains my implementation of a [Trie](https://en.wikipedia.org/wiki/Trie) using linked lists.

-Here, tries are used to win a game of Boggle against the computer.
+Here, tries are used to win a game of [Boggle](https://en.wikipedia.org/wiki/Boggle) against the computer.
 The user goes first and tries to find as many words as they can, and then the computer finds the remaining words.
-The computer's solution(s) to the game are found using recursive backtracking (found in b).
+The computer's solution(s) to the game are found using recursive backtracking.
 The program utilises a trie that contains all of the words from the Official Scrabble Players Dictionary (ospd.txt).

 ## Boggle Board Information